Solving Cubic Equations (Edexcel IGCSE Further Pure Maths): Revision Note

 Therefore is a solution

-b) Find the other solutions to the equation.
+(b) Find the other solutions to the equation.

-We'll do this here by comparing coefficients
+by comparing coefficients

 Start by expanding the brackets

-The coefficient and constant term give us and right away
+coefficient and constant term give you

-Use either the or coefficients to find the value of
+coefficients to find the value of

 Any quadratic solving method would work